A geometric feature tracking approach for noninvasive patient specific estimation of leaflet strain from 3D images of

 \subsubsection{Individual lealfet analysis}

-Leaflet geometry in atrioventricular valves is highly heterogeneous, particularly in congenital heart disease~\cite{nam_modeling_2023}.
-To ensure robust registration, we first used the VTK Python module to align and rotate individual leaflets of the same label (e.g., anterior, posterior, septal) by their centroids so that their atrial surfaces face the same orientation.
-We manually checked the aligned leaflets to make sure the annular and free edges across all leaflets were in the same direction.
-A representative leaflet of diastole from one randomly selected patient was then chosen as the reference, and all other leaflets of the same anatomical category were subsequently registered to it using DW-CPD to establish intra-subject correspondences.
-From the registered leaflets, a mean shape was generated using generalized procrustes analysis.
-The mid-diastolic and mid-systolic point sets were then registered to this mean shape to establish point correspondences between the two phases.
-Finally, the deformation gradient and strain were computed from the nodal coordinates of the mid-diastolic and mid-systolic point sets.
+Leaflet geometry in atrioventricular valves exhibits substantial inter-subject variability, particularly in congenital heart disease~\cite{nam_modeling_2023}.
+To enable consistent feature tracking across subjects and cardiac phases, we constructed a representative mean leaflet shape for each anatomical label.
+Individual leaflets of the same label (e.g., anterior, posterior, septal) were first aligned using the VTK Python module by translating and rotating each leaflet such that its centroid shared a common reference point and the atrial surfaces faced the same orientation.
+The aligned leaflets were manually inspected to ensure that annular and free edges were oriented consistently across samples.
+A representative mid-diastolic leaflet from a randomly selected subject was then chosen as a reference, and all other mid-diastolic leaflets of the same anatomical label were registered to this reference using DW-CPD to establish intra-subject point correspondences.
+From these registered shapes, a mean leaflet geometry was computed using generalized Procrustes analysis.
+The resulting mean shape serves as a reference atlas that facilitates interpolation and intermediate transitioning of leaflet geometry between the open and closed configurations.
+This intermediate representation is critical for robust feature tracking between mid-diastolic and mid-systolic frames, particularly in pathological valves (e.g., billowing leaflets), where large nonrigid deformations and pronounced changes in leaflet concavity occur.
+The mean shape is computed only once; thereafter, it is used to facilitate analysis of all patients' valves.

+The mid-diastolic and mid-systolic point sets were independently registered to the mean shape to establish consistent point correspondences across cardiac phases.
+The deformation gradient and strain were subsequently computed from the corresponding nodal coordinates between the two phases.
 Both areal strain and the 1$^\text{st}$ principal Green-Lagrange strain were considered in the present work.
-The areal strain of the mesh is formulated as
+Areal strain provides an intuitive quantification of local in-plane surface expansion and compression during leaflet motion.
+In contrast, the 1$^\text{st}$ principal Green-Lagrange strain enables identification of regions experiencing elevated in-plane tensile deformation that may be susceptible to tissue damage or failure.

+\textit{Areal strain.} For a triangular element on the atrial surface with vertices $\{\mathbf{x}_a\}_{a=1}^3$, the surface is parameterized on a reference triangle using local coordinates $(\xi,\eta)$ and linear shape functions